Social Security Benefits

-Taxpayers may claim a deduction for the amount contributed in the tax year to:
+Taxpayers may claim a deduction for the amount contributed (up to a maximum of $2,000) in the tax year to:

 If married filing joint, each spouse may claim up to $2,000 of his or her own contributions.
 Payment amounts may not be combined or transferred from one spouse to the other.

 Federal Insurance Contributions Act (FICA)

 FICA Tax is an amount paid by individuals during the period in which they earn wages for purposes of providing them with benefits when they retire.
 FICA tax is also known as the Social Security tax.

 Social Security benefits are made available to retired workers, their spouses and their dependents, as well as disabled workers, their spouses, and their dependents.

 Specifically, this deduction is allowed for the following: